Campaign Management

 1. Step 1: Basic Campaign Information

-Begin by clicking New Campaign on the campaigns page and configure the fundamental campaign settings.
+Begin by clicking New Campaign on the campaigns page and configure the campaign settings.

 Phishing Club - Create campaign step 1